 I think freshly roasted and puréed pumpkin is amazing.
-But canned pumpkin puree makes life easy and I’m not shy about taking the shortcut in this scenario.
+But canned pumpkin purée makes life easy and I’m not shy about taking the shortcut in this scenario.
 Plus, you can get really excellent quality canned organic pumpkin free that’s free of additives, preservatives and dyes.

-The base of this vegan pumpkin soup is caramelized onions.
+The base of this pumpkin soup is caramelized onions.
 They add the right amount of richness to balance the earthiness of the squash.
 There are hints of acid from the lemon juice.
 And there’s a hint of smokiness from the paprika.
 It’s well-balanced and smooth, and rich without any dairy.

-How to make creamy, vegan pumpkin soup.
+How to make creamy pumpkin soup.

 This pumpkin soup is vegan, gluten-free, nut-free and soy-free.
 It’s composed of caramelized onions, aromatics and pumpkin.
 With just a few simple ingredients you can make magic.
 First you caramelize the onions.
 Then you add in the aromatics and the pumpkin, and simmer.
-And finally you blend.
+And finally, you blend.